cgwire/kitsu/docs/getting-started-production/README.md

 ![thumbnail applied](../img/getting-started/pannel_history_thumbnail.png)

-## Change status and perform a review
+## Change Status and Perform a Review

 To write a comment and change the status of a task, you can click on the status of the task (1).